OpenDiS/OpenDiS/doc/tutorials/strain_hardening/strain_hardening_on_cpu.md

 G = ExaDisNet()
 G.read_paradis('180chains_16.10e.data')
 ```
 The simulation cell size is 15 𝜇m × 15 𝜇m × 15 𝜇m, subjected to periodic boundary conditions in all three directions.
 The initial dislocation density is 𝜌<sub>0</sub> ≈ 1.2 × 10^{12} m^{−2}.
 The initial dislocation structure can be visualized by [Ovito](https://www.ovito.org/) as shown below.
-The dislocation lines are colored according to the slip systems they belong to.
+The dislocation lines are colored according to the dislocation character angle.
 ```{figure} initial_configuration_Ovito.png
 :alt: Screenshot of the final configuration
 :width: 552px